 Valid toxicity data from additional species, exceeding data requirements (Regulation (EU) No 283/2013) can be used to refine the aquatic risk assessment.
 There are two possible options to refine the toxicity endpoint used in the risk assessment, which depends on the amount of additional data.
 1.) the use of geometric mean (GM) and 2.) the use of Median Hazardous Concentration 5 % (Median HC5) from a species sensitivity distribution (SSD).
-A compilation of when the two different methods are considered acceptable is presented in Table 21.5-1 (for further details, see text below).
-The number (N) of species required to derive a geometric mean, may vary in accordance with the data requirements.
+When the two different methods are considered acceptable, the risk assessment follows the EFSA AGD recommendations, for algae, aquatic plants and invertebrates.
+For fish, however, exceptions are given in Table 21.6-1 below.